donut-party/system/README.md

 If you run the above in a REPL, it will print `"hello!"` once a second for five seconds and then stop.
-The function `ds/signal` takes a system as its argument and "sends" the given signal (`::ds/start`) to the components in the system, calling the corresponding signal handler function.
+The function `ds/signal` takes a system as its argument and "sends" the signal `::ds/start` to the components in the system, calling the corresponding signal handler function.
 This _signal_ and _send_ terminology is metaphorical; there's no network or sockets or anything like that involved.

-The return value of a signal handler becomes the component's _instance._ A component instance is typically some object that you can use to stop the component; In our printer example the `::ds/start` signal handler returns a future whose execution we can stop with `future-cancel`.
+The return value of a signal handler becomes the component's _instance._ A component instance can be some object that you can use to stop the component; In our printer example the `::ds/start` signal handler returns a future whose execution we can stop with `future-cancel`.

 `(ds/signal system ::ds/start)` returns an updated system map that includes component instances.
 If you send another signal to the updated system map, it